seharsyed/CSPID_MP/README.md

   1) make clean (It removes all the previous object files)

-  2) make all  (compiles the C implemenation)

-  3) ./cspid matrixA.mtx
+  2)  a) For Block Gmres without deflation type make bgmres
+      b) For Block GMRES with deflation
+        make dgmres
+      c) For Block GMRES with Spectral Preconditioning and Initial Deflation make spid

+  Output:

+ 1) For BGMRES output type
+    ./bgmres filename.mtx
+ 2) For DBGMRES output
+    ./dbgmres filename.mtx
+ 3) For Spectral Preconditioning and Initial Deflation type ./spid filename.mtx

-          (Here the matrix instance is matrixA.mtx)
+          (Here the matrix instance used for examples is matrixA.mtx)

-  4) Enter the no of RHS for B
-          type any no